 Sunday Program Committee

-The Sunday Program Committee is the coordinating body for lay led worship.
+The Sunday Program Committee is the coordinating body for guest and lay led worship.

 Mission and Support Statements